 A stronger dollar and ample U.S. fuel supplies sent crude oil prices down sharply and knocked the S&P index of energy stocks <.GSPE> 3 percent lower.

 Other commodities tumbled.
-The iShares Silver Trust exchange-traded fund was down 8.4 percent at $34.34.
+The iShares Silver Trust exchange-traded fund

 The losses followed a similar collapse in commodities less than a week ago, a rout that fueled speculation how stocks would be affected.
 Energy and materials shares had been the top performing sectors in the past two quarters when stocks rallied.